SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics

-\emph{Subtokenization.} Once a training sample has been constructed, we use subtokenization before entering into the neural network.
-This is essential in order to reduce the vocabulary size \cite{CURE-icse21,RewardRepair-icse22}. \approach follows Chakraborty and Ray \cite{modit-ase21} and uses a sentence-piece tokenizer\cite{Kudo2018SentencePieceAS}.
-Sentence-piece tokenization divides every token into a sequence of subtokens.
-For example, the token \texttt{GET\_FACTORS} would be subtokenized as three words \texttt{GET}, \texttt{\_}, and \texttt{FACTORS}.
-We note that the whole input and output are subtokenized including the error diagnostic.
-This means that the assertion code of test execution diagnostics is tokenized identically as the input perturbed code.

 \emph{Training.} \approach uses a transformer neural network, which is considered state-of-the-art \cite{CURE-icse21, RewardRepair-icse22,CoCoNuT,modit-ase21,plbart,codebert}.
-The transformer model learns a conditional probability distribution during the training process to translate from the perturbed program $\mathcal{P'}$ to the expected correct program $\mathcal{P}$.
-Given the model parameters $\theta$, the training loop aims at updating $\theta$ to maximize the probability ($\Phi$) of generating the correct code given the perturbed code and the diagnostic:
+The transformer model learns a conditional probability distribution during the training process to translate from the perturbation-based program $\mathcal{P'}$ to the expected correct program $\mathcal{P}$.
+Given the model parameters $\theta$, the training loop aims at updating $\theta$ to maximize the probability ($\Phi$) of generating the correct code given $\mathcal{P'}$ and $\mathcal{D}$:

-A transformer model contains an encoder and a decoder.
-The encoder comprehends and generates the vector representation of the input subtokens aforementioned from $\mathcal{P'}$ and $\mathcal{D}$ (for simplicity, we use $\mathcal{P'}$ to refer to both in the following equations).
-The encoder is configured as different layers to process the input representation, each of which layer using self-attention computed as: